Faculty Innovations for Student Success Showcase

 The call for proposals is open until February 22, 2026.
 Your proposal must include:

-• Presentation title (maximum of 75 charachters)
+• Presentation title (maximum of 75 characters)

-• Presentation abstract (maximum of 750 charachters)
+• Presentation abstract (maximum of 750 characters)

 • Keywords